 On June 25, 1953, Katalinas drove 18-year-old Kaline to his first game at Shibe Park in Philadelphia, where the new team was playing against the A’s.
 The idea was to have Kaline play sparingly for two years with the major league club, and then be farmed out to a minor league team for two or three years for seasoning.
 Kaline quickly saw action that day, though.
 Wearing number 25, Kaline was told to play center field in the bottom of the sixth.
-Kaline had never played right field, but ran out with his glove and took the position.
+Kaline had always played right field, but ran out with his glove and took the position.
 No ball was hit anywhere close to him, and he jogged back to the dugout with relief, until he realized he would lead off the top of the ninth.
-Kaline stepped in against Harry Byrd for his first big league at bat.
+Kaline stepped in against Harry Byrd for his first big league at-bat.
 Kaline dug in and drove a belt-high fastball to center field for an out.
 Kaline got his first hit, a single, a couple weeks later on July 8, 1953, off the Chicago White Sox’ Luis Aloma.
 He scored his first run July 21 when he pinch-ran for Walt Dropo and came home from first on a double by Don Lund against the Washington Senators.
 That run from first to home earned Kaline the nickname “Baltimore Greyhound.”